 Adult – R220 | Child – R165

 This Aquarium in the middle of the city is one of the first places we visited.
-It has over 3,000 creatures are on show, from microscopical to tiny fish and large sharks.
+It has over 3,000 creatures on show, from microscopical to tiny fish and large sharks.
 Over 3,000 creatures are on show, from microscopical to tiny fish and large sharks.
 Two Oceans Aquarium provides a diverse showcase of Atlantic and Indian Ocean marine life.
-For extra R930 you can enjoy diving in the underwater wonderland and swim with many creatures including fish, turtles, rays, guitar-fish, brindle bass and even yellow-fin tuna.
+For an extra R930, you can enjoy diving in the underwater wonderland and swim with many creatures including fish, turtles, rays, guitar-fish, brindle bass, and even yellow-fin tuna.

 5. Cape of Good Hope & Penguins Explorer Tour